Definition

 Composition

-- Kernel Space: Contains the PCB and the Kernel Stack.
+- Kernel Space: PCB and kernel stack

 Definition